vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 ## 3. Allowlisting

-In this section, we will look at how to allowlist validators on the rootchain.
+In this section, we'll look at how to allowlist validators on the rootchain.

 ### i.
 Allowlist validators on the rootchain